opencog/atomspace/README.md

 joining together arbitrary subgraphs with arbitrary relations between variables.
 Unlike any other graph database, the queries are themselves represented as graphs, and so can be stored in the AtomSpace.
-This enables numerous new possiblities.
+This enables numerous new possibilities.
 Just like ordinary databases, a a single query can find all matching graphs.
 Unlike others, this can be run in reverse: a single graph can be used to find all queries that would have matched it.
 Reverse queries are extremely common in chatbot systems, where one must fish out a limited set of rules from out of a big sea of possibilities.
-We beleive that (as of this writing) that there is no other general-purpose database system out there that supports reverse queries.
+We believe that (as of this writing) that there is no other general-purpose database system out there that supports reverse queries.